dailystory/docs/articles/changelog/2020/april.md

 * update trial creation logic to block certain countries
 * bug in common tags lookup
 * add tags to advanced search v1
+* update trials to use tags
+* bug with tag ux new tags not linked properly

 ## April 4, 2020
 * refactor new lead notification method